JasonLi14/Computing_Science_IA/README.md

-# Computing_Science_IA
+# Outfit Organizer

-A fashion program for my client Hannah.
+A fashion program in Python for my client Hannah.
+This project allows the user to store their clothes and outifts in a database, and can generate outfits using those clothes based on various parameters.

 ## Requirements

-Flask
+Flask, Jinja.